Contents Insurance Calculator for Flats, Apartments & Renters

 Scheduled items dodge sublimits

-Jewelry, bikes, or collectibles often have sublimits.
-Scheduling them can raise coverage and sometimes remove deductibles for those items.
+Jewellery, bikes, or collectibles often have sublimits.
+Listing or specifying them can raise coverage and may change the excess that applies to those items.

 Sublimit escape